 A quick disclaimer.
 I purposely left this itinerary a little looser so you can see whatever sights interest you most in each area.
 Personally, I could spend hours taking photos in the Alfama district, but I know everyone has different priorities.

-You’re probably not surprised at my first suggestion if you’re an avid reader of my blog.
-Taking a walking tour is something I always try to do on my first day in any major city.
+Haha, you’re probably not surprised at my first suggestion if you’re an avid reader of my blog.
+As you know, I always recommend taking a walking tour on my first day in any major city in any major city.
 Always.

 And Lisbon, like most other European cities, has plenty of free walking tours available for travelers.